adielmtz/analyzer/README.md

 2. This project began as a lexical analysis tool; the parser and interpreter were added later on.
    _I may rename it in the future_

+## Dependencies
+1. Maven
+2. jflex 1.9
+3. cup 11b

+## Build
+Run `maven compile` to generate the lexer & parser classes.
+The resulting java files should be inside of `${project.build.directory}/generated-sources`.
+Mark that folder as "Generated Sources Root" (if you're using IntelliJ).

+## Run the interpreter
+Navigate to `src/main/java/org/automatas/program/Main.java` and edit the main method.

+Edit it to set your custom path to a source file (eg: `engine.executeFile("path/to/source.txt")`).

+`code.txt` contains a sample code that can be run by the interpreter.

+Run the `main()` method and done!

 ## Types

 The language supports these primitive types: